Looney Tunes and Merrie Melodies filmography (1930–1939): 1934

-This year marks the beginning of production of color WB cartoons, though only for the Merrie Melodies series.
+This year marks the beginning of production of cartoons in Cinecolor and 2-strip Technicolor, though only for the Merrie Melodies series.
+Full Technicolor would not be used until the next year.
 The Looney Tunes series remains in black-and-white until 1942.
 For this year, most Merrie Melodies cartoons would still be in black-and-white up until Rhythm in the Bow.

-All cartoons from this year are under copyright.